-- Identify and explain the elements of the City's Strategic Development Framework. - Prescribe the forums in which each of the elements of the framework are formulated, reviewed, discussed and approved. - Define the involvement and role of the community, staff and elected members in the process. - Identify the timing of the various activities within the framework.
+- · Identify and explain the elements of the City of Rockingham's (City) Strategic Development Framework to meet the requirements of the Integrated Planning and Reporting Framework. - Prescribe the forums in which each of the elements of the framework are formulated, reviewed, discussed and approved. - Define the involvement and role of the community, Council Members and City Officers in the process. - · Identify the timing of the various activities within the framework.